felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 ## Pull a Catalog

 As a preliminary step, you need to populate your HubRise catalog.
-Then you can pull your catalog into Smood automatically when sit is updated on HubRise, or pull it manually when needed.
+Then you can set up Smood to pull your catalog into Smood automatically when it is updated on HubRise, or pull it manually when needed.

 ### Populate a HubRise Catalog

-Some EPOS solutions offer the ability to export the catalog to HubRise.
-If your EPOS does not offer this feature, you can populate your HubRise catalog manually.
-Refer to your EPOS documentation on the HubRise website to verify.
+Some EPOS solutions offer the ability to push their catalog into HubRise.
+Refer to your EPOS documentation on the HubRise website [Apps page](https://www.hubrise.com/apps/) to verify.
+If your EPOS does not offer this feature, you can populate your HubRise catalog manually, using the HubRise [Catalog Manager](https://www.hubrise.com/apps/catalog-manager/) or [another app](https://www.hubrise.com/apps/catalog-manager/catalogs/#populate-a-catalog-from-another-app).

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).